 In surface mount applications, multiple capacitors may have to be placed in parallel in order to meet the ESR or RMS current handling requirements of the application.
 Aluminum electrolytic and dry tantalum capacitors are both available in surface mount packages.
 In the case of tantalum, it is critical that the capacitors have been surge tested for use in switching power supplies.
+An excellent choice is AVX TPS series of surface mount tantalum.
 Also, ceramic capacitors are now available with extremely low ESR, ESL and high ripple current ratings.